aallam/aallam.github.io/_posts/2026-04-12-code-execution-for-mcp.md

 ## Signals

-Anthropic, Cloudflare, and the MCP client best practices have all described the same architecture pressure.
+Posts from Anthropic and Cloudflare, along with the MCP client best practices, describe the same architecture pressure.

 Anthropic's post, [Code execution with MCP: Building more efficient agents](https://www.anthropic.com/engineering/code-execution-with-mcp), frames direct MCP usage around two scaling problems: tool definitions consume context, and intermediate results consume more context.
 Their answer is to let the model write code against tool-like APIs, load definitions on demand, and keep intermediate processing inside the execution environment.